ntnhut/LeetSolve/docs/source/Sorting/04_SORT_287_Find_the_Duplicate_Number.md

 ## [Problem statement](https://leetcode.com/problems/find-the-duplicate-number/)

-Given an array of integers `nums` containing `n + 1` integers where each integer is in the range `[1, n]` inclusive.
+You have an array of integers called `nums` that contains `n + 1` integers.
+Each integer in the array falls within the range `[1, n]` inclusive.

-There is only one repeated number in `nums`, return this repeated number.
+Within this array, there is only one number that appears more than once.
+Your task is to find and return this repeated number.

-You must solve the problem without modifying the array `nums` and uses only constant extra space.
+Importantly, you must solve this problem without making any modifications to the original array `nums`, and you are only allowed to use a constant amount of extra space.

 ### Example 1
 ```text